 We strive for a future where all South Carolinians have access to high value, quality health care.

-Our program aims to address rural healthcare needs in South Carolina by promoting the recruitment and retention of providers, examining the barriers to telehealth utilization, providing resource development opportunities, and training health profession students in the unique needs of rural residents in South Carolina.
+Our program aims to address rural healthcare needs in South Carolina by promoting the recruitment and retention of providers, examining the barriers to Telehealth utilization, providing resource development opportunities, and training health profession students in the unique needs of rural residents in South Carolina.

 Our program aligns with the South Carolina Rural Health Action Plan, as we aim to address "access to and availability of health services" and "coordinates and establishes resource development opportunities to address workforce development".

-To continue to spirit of the ICARED initiative, The College of Social Work (COSW) has partnered with the Center for Rural and Primary Healthcare to create the Rural Health Workforce Innovations project.
+To continue the spirit of the ICARED initiative, The College of Social Work (COSW) has partnered with the Center for Rural and Primary Healthcare to create the Rural Health Workforce Innovations project.
 Ultimately, we hope to help train social work students for rural practice and to improve the retention of behavioral health practitioners in rural South Carolina.
 To further the training and education of our social work students, our team has developed a series of course modules for social work classes that focus on rural health practice issues and skills.
 The modules consist of materials from the South Carolina Office of Rural Health, best practice information about rural health service delivery and interprofessional teamwork, and case studies about interprofessional rural health care.
 The modules have been developed for asynchronous online delivery to students, so they can be refined and delivered beyond the life of this project at the COSW.
 In addition, the COSW has placed over twenty social work students in rural health field placement internships to receive in-vivo immersion training on rural health.

 Our team has also partnered with the South Carolina Area Health Consortium (AHEC) to achieve our aim to improve the retention of behavioral health practitioners in rural South Carolina areas.
 Through our partnership we have scheduled and will be providing in-person trainings in 8 rural areas throughout South Carolina that can reach 22 of the state's Disease Hotspot Counties: